Cruise Destinations and Timings (Peak Seasons, Popular Itineraries and Weather)

 The Famous Cube Houses In Rotterdam, 2023.

-It was on the MSC Preziosa that I introduced my friends to cruising for the first time.
-It was a very cheap week.
-It cost under £500 each for a balcony cabin.
+I introduced my friends to cruising for the first time on the MSC Preziosa on a Northern Europe cruise.
+It was a very cheap week: a balcony cabin cost under £500 each.

 Find out more about that cruise here: